-The Family and Juvenile Law Advisory Committee recommends that the Judicial Council, effective January 1, 2024:
+The Family and Juvenile Law Advisory Committee recommends that the Judicial Council, effective April 28, 2025:

-- 1. Revise Joint Petition for Summary Dissolution (form FL-800) to increase the limitation on assets from \$47,000 to \$53,000, and increase the \$6,000 limit for unpaid community debts to \$7,000. - 2.
-Revise the instructional booklet titled Summary Dissolution Information (form FL-810) to reflect the dollar increases made in form FL-800, update instructions to the parties to be consistent with statute and court procedures, and reflect the policies of using gender-neutral terms in statewide forms and keeping forms updated.
+- 1. Revise Joint Petition for Summary Dissolution (form FL-800) to increase the limitation on assets from \$53,000 to \$57,000; and - 2.
+Revise the instructional booklet titled Summary Dissolution Information (form FL-810) to reflect the dollar increases made in form FL-800.

-The revised forms are attached at pages 8-31.
+The revised forms are attached at pages 5-28.